Healthcare Imaging Privacy information

 - Operating our business and sending accounts

-We use your personal information as necessary to manage our accounts and obtain payment for the services provided to you on behalf of the medical practitioner who provided the services.
+We use, and where necessary disclose, your personal information to manage our accounts and obtain payment for the services provided to you on behalf of the medical practitioner who provided the services.
 Specifically, we will use and, where necessary, disclose your personal information to obtain payment from, as appropriate, Medicare Australia, you, your private health insurance fund or from any organisation responsible for payment of any part of your account, such as the Department of Veterans Affairs.
 This may also extend to disclosure of your personal information to a debt collector or a credit-checking agency.
+We also use, and where necessary disclose, your personal information for data entry and data analytics purposes.

 If the circumstances require, we may disclose your personal information to our insurers or the insurers of medical practitioners at our facilities.